 10,000 BP the Ice Age ended, dramatically changing climate conditions across Europe and Asia.
 Myanmar was connected to the Andaman Islands by a land bridge which flooded at this time.
 The people on the Andaman Islands today are descended from hunter-gatherers who lived in Myanmar and were then trapped when this bridge flooded.

-7,000 BP in what is today China, there were two distinct populations that are now extinct - they are called "ghost populations".
+Around 7,000 BP in what is today China, there were two distinct populations that are now extinct - they are called "ghost populations".
 One ghost population lived along the Yellow River and developed millet farming.
 Another ghost population lived along the Yangtze River and developed rice farming.
-These two populations no longer exist.

 The Yellow River ghost population may have spoken a language ancestral to Burmese, Tibetan, and Chinese.

 Meanwhile, the Yangtze River ghost population likely spoke a language ancestral to Munda (in India), Mon, Cambodian, and Vietnamese,

 The Yangtze River 'ghost' population - who were the first rice farmers - moved south around 4,000BP and mixed with southeast Asian hunter-gatherers.
 Most southeast Asians, are the result of this mix.